zhangmenghao/nccl-tests/README.md

-# NCCL Tests
+# Kuaishou NCCL Tests

-These tests check both the performance and the correctness of [NCCL](http://github.com/nvidia/nccl) operations.
+Compare with the original [nccl-tests](https://github.com/NVIDIA/nccl-tests), Kuaishou nccl-tests has two significant improvements:
+* Kuaishou nccl-tests supports periodic RDMA traffic generation, with a special support for argument`-s`, while the original nccl-tests only support persistent RDMA traffic generation.
+* Kuaishou nccl-tests support bandwidth display (i.e., `busbw`) in the format of `Gbps`, instead of `GBps` like the origin nccl-tests.

 ## Build